 A critical accounting policy is one that is both important to the presentation of our financial position and results of operations, and requires management's most difficult, subjective or complex judgments, often as a result of the need to make estimates about the effect of matters that are inherently uncertain.
-These uncertainties are discussed in "Item 1A.
-Risk Factors" of this Annual Report on Form 10-K. We believe the following critical accounting policies affect the more significant judgments and estimates used in the preparation of our consolidated financial statements.
+These uncertainties are discussed in "Risk Factors" in this prospectus.
+We believe the following critical accounting policies affect the more significant judgments and estimates used in the preparation of our consolidated financial statements.